MatteoGioia/neuron/zettelkasten/University/Economics of Tech and Mgmt/ETM - Prj.md

 # Project

+The context of this project is the creation of an artificial startup in order to sell a certain program to customers.
+The project will be broken down in 3 phases:
+1. infrastructure setup and publicity
+2. selling model
+3. indicators

 ## Phase 1

-I want to setup a certain number of machines for my own startup.
-I must go through each alternative to see which one has the best price/benefit for me.  \
+ In this phase, it is necessary to set up a certain number of machines in order to run the software.
+There are 3 possibile alternatives identified:
+ - brand new: all the components and infrastructure are bought brand new
+ - used: the components are bought on a second hand market (e.g. ebay, subito, etc)
+ - rented on the cloud: the bare metal is rented from a cloud provider

-Setup price is common for each alternative, as I chose the bare metal option for each one.
-Furthermore, in the case of used/new, no economy of scale applies since the nr. of machine is really small.
+Setup (of the software) price is the same for each alternative.
+Furthermore, in the case of used/new, no economy of scale applies since the nr. of machine is really small. \

-To compute hrly pay: https://www.fattureincloud.it/guida-freelance/tariffe-freelance-quanto-farsi-pagare/
+To compute hrly pay for the assistance: https://www.fattureincloud.it/guida-freelance/tariffe-freelance-quanto-farsi-pagare/

-The hosted route is more convenient, as when we add the price for maintenance and connection the brand new option and used option quickly become less profitable.
-The main issue of these 2 choices would be salvage value of the hardware and the possibility of it malfunctioning.

-Aggiungere inflazione?

-### Route 1: brand new

-Brand new
+Price breakdown for **brand new**
    - price: 1725 euro
    - specs:
      - xeon e 2176g